 You should have regular blood tests every six months to check whether the hepatitis B has become active and whether you need treatment.
 Blood tests can also detect liver disease.
 Treatment helps prevent further damage and also reverses damage from liver scarring.
 To help you look after yourself, you can enrol in the Hepatitis Foundation’s National Hepatitis B Follow-up Programme.
 The Foundation will organise your blood tests to help with the health of your liver.
 You may not experience symptoms from the virus but that does not mean no liver damage is occurring.
 Regular blood tests may detect damage to your liver early and allow for treatment before you feel sick.

 A FibroScan provides information about the health of your liver.
-It is a simple, painless tool that determines if liver damage (fibrosis or cirrhosis) is present.
+It is a simple, painless test that determines if liver damage (fibrosis or cirrhosis) is present.
 It measures the degree of stiffness in the liver.

 A liver biopsy is a procedure which involves taking a small sample of liver tissue and examining it under a microscope.
 In many cases, a FibroScan removes the need for a liver biopsy.